fishyu-tw/Semiconductor-Backend-Production-Rate-Dataset-with-Partial-Combination-Models/README.md

 # PartialCombinationModels
 A dataset from semiconductor assembly and testing processes is used to evaluate the model selection prediction method.
 The response variable refers to the throughput rate of a specific machine–product combination in one of the assembly and testing process steps based on historical data.
 This data set includes 1 resonse variable, 5 categorical machine and product attributes and 11 numerical attributes.
-The dataset contains 13186 observations.

-mixed_categorical_numerical_data.csv: the raw data.
+The dataset contains 13186 observations collected between Jan.
+2019 and Jul.
+2019 from a world-leading semiconductor assembly and testing company in Taiwan. mixed_categorical_numerical_data.csv: the raw data.

 mixed_categorical_numerical_dataDummy.csv: the transformed one-hot encoded data.